-Steamboat Springs has nearly 250 shops and boutiques including art galleries, western outfitters, outdoor retailers and gift shops for every taste.
-Two primary pedestrian friendly shopping areas include Steamboat's Mountain Village located at the base of the Steamboat Ski Area, and downtown Steamboat Springs.
-The two areas are three miles apart and serviced by Steamboat Springs free city bus.
+Steamboat Springs has nearly 250 shops and boutiques including art galleries, Western outfitters, outdoor retailers and gift shops for every taste.
+Two primary pedestrian friendly shopping areas include Steamboat’s Mountain Village located at the base of the Steamboat Ski Area, and downtown Steamboat Springs.
+The two areas are three miles apart and serviced by Steamboat Springs’ free city bus.
 Several other shopping options in between the “town and mountain” are also located on the bus route.
-Where to Shop

 Restaurants & Bars

-Steamboat Springs boasts more than 70 restaurants representing the full spectrum of cuisine to satisfy every appetite.
-From fresh game to fresh fish, flown in daily, every culinary delight set in a variety of atmospheres is waiting to serve up a delicious meal with a healthy helping of western hospitality.
-Where to Eat
+Steamboat Springs is home to more than 100 restaurants representing the full spectrum of cuisine to satisfy every appetite.
+From fresh game to fresh fish, flown in daily, every culinary delight set in a variety of atmospheres is waiting to serve up a delicious meal with a healthy helping of Western hospitality.

 Other Steamboat Facts

-- Hometown of 69 Winter Olympic athletes since 1932, more than any other town in the US
+- Hometown to over 80 Winter Olympic athletes since 1932, more than any other town in the US.

 - Home to Howelsen Hill, Colorado’s oldest ski area in continuous use (opened 1915).

 - In the early 1900s Steamboat Springs was the largest exporter of cattle in the western United States.

 - Lincoln Avenue (US Highway 40), Steamboat Springs’ main street was built wide to accommodate cattle drives.

 - Rodeo history dates back over 100 years.